top of page

 ~One-on-One~

 Do you need coaching and support to complete a long-loved project?
 Do you want feedback on your work, and help to craft your thoughts into something you can keep?
-Kiesa offers one-on-one writing support.
+Kiesa offers one-on-one writing support and you can get five free hours by reaching her at healingartofwriting@gmail.com.

-For more information about the workshops, dates, times, and locations, please contact me or visit Events.
+For more information about the workshops, dates, times, and locations, please contact healingartofwriting@gmail.com.

 Upcoming Events